assemblymade/meta/app/views/help/questions/launching.markdown

 title: How much ownership do I get for coming up with the idea?
 ---

 The Core Team (which initially is just the creator) always maintains 5%.
 This number can be changed by the Core Team if they'd like, but 5% tends to leave room to get the community excited about participating.
-Remember, each bit of work you do will earn you a bit more ownership, so that 5% is just a baseline.
+Remember, each bit of work you do will earn you a bit more ownership, so that 5% is just a starting point.

 ---
 title: How do I generate interest in my idea?
 ---

-There’s no one answer to this question, but here are some things that can help.

-1. Show the community why people want this product.

-2. Develop your idea, vision and tactics in detail.

-3. Work on other products on Assembly.
-This is a collaborative community, and you’ll find that helping others can be rewarding and can also help you find the best people to work with on your product.

-4. Bring your friends.
-Once a product is underway, it’s easier for a newcomer to show up and help out.
-If you bring some friends to Assembly to get the ball rolling, it might help build some momentum.
+Glad you asked!
+We wrote a blog post about just that: [blog.assembly.com/build-momentum](http://blog.assembly.com/build-momentum)

 ---
 title: Can I port a project I’ve been building onto Assembly?